RLuong87/Personal-Car-Rental-Project/README.md

-# Personal-Car-Rental-Project
+# Personal-Project

-A Car Rental application using Java SpringBoot.
+Personal application using Java SpringBoot and MySQL for the back end.